-Professor Adrian Brady graduated from Edinburgh University in 1985.
-He trained in Cardiology at the Hammersmith Hospital, London Chest Hospital and the National Heart and Lung Institute, London.
-During his research time Prof. Brady won the British Cardiac Society Award and the American Heart Association Young Investigator Award.
-He was appointed Consultant Cardiologist to Glasgow Royal Infirmary in 1996, and Ross Hall Hospital later that year.
+Professor Brady graduated in Medicine from Edinburgh University in 1985.
+He trained in Cardiology at the Hammersmith Hospital, the London Chest Hospital and the National Heart and Lung Institute, London.
+During his research time Professor Brady won the British Cardiac Society Award and the American Heart Association Young Investigator Award.
+He was appointed Consultant Cardiologist to Glasgow Royal Infirmary in 1996.

-Prof. Brady’s major specialities are the clinical aspects and epidemiology of coronary heart disease, hypertension, heart failure, valvular heart disease, and pulmonary embolism.
+Professor Brady’s major specialities are the clinical aspects and epidemiology of hypertension, coronary heart disease and pulmonary embolism.
 He was the principal investigator in four major UK studies (totalling 140,000 patients).
-He is the Principal Investigator for the UK in the IMPROVE-IT trial (TIMI 40) in acute coronary syndromes (ACS), and currently the KONA WAVE trial in renal denervation.
+He was the Principal Investigator for the UK in the IMPROVE-IT trial (TIMI 40) in acute coronary syndromes (ACS), and currently the KONA WAVE trial in renal denervation.
 He has also published and specialises in atrial fibrillation, heart failure and valvular heart disease, together with >30 years’ experience as a cardiologist.